List Back Function In C++ STL - C++ Programming Tutorial

 • What is back function?

-In the list, we have a back function which returns the reference or pointer to the last element of the list.
+Within the list, there exists a back function that provides the reference or pointer to the final element of the list.

-If we compare the end function to back function, the end function returns the iterator to the last element, whereas this returns the pointer to the last element.
+If we contrast the end function with the back function, the end function provides the iterator pointing to the final element, while the latter returns the pointer to the last element.

 Syntax: